 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-Doylestown Township's assets exceeded liabilities by \$25,535,682 and \$23,583,838 (as adjusted) for 2016 and 2015, respectively at the close of the year.
+Doylestown Township's assets exceeded liabilities by \$27,536,769 and \$25,535,682 for 2017 and 2016, respectively at the close of the year.

-By far the largest portion of Doylestown Township's net position (82% and 83% for 2016 and 2015, respectively) reflects its investment in capital assets (e.g., land, buildings, infrastructure, machinery, and equipment), less any related debt used to acquire those assets that are still outstanding.
+By far the largest portion of Doylestown Township's net position (79% and 82% for 2017 and 2016, respectively) reflects its investment in capital assets (e.g., land, buildings, infrastructure, machinery, and equipment), less any related debt used to acquire those assets that are still outstanding.
 Doylestown Township uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although Doylestown Township's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to re-pay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.